Holic75/Baldurs-gate-dnd-3.5/README.md

 Improved Style Mastery (6 stars) - The character receives Hail of Arrows innate ability.
 ```
 Hail of Arrows:
 Hail of arrows greatly speeds up archer's ability to strike at foes with ranged weapons.
-The ability sets archer's number of attacks per round to 10, but her THAC0 and damage suffer a 4 point penalty.
+The ability sets archer's number of attacks per round to 10.
 The Hail of Arrows lasts for one round.
-Can be used once every 2 minutes.
+Can be used once in 10 rounds.
 ```
-Epic Style Mastery (7 stars) - The character receives Greater Hail of Arrows innate ability.
+Epic Style Mastery (7 stars) - The character receives Perfect Shot innate ability.
 ```
-Greater Hail of Arrows:
+Perfect Shot:
-Greater Hail of arrows greatly speeds up archer's ability to strike at foes with ranged weapons.
-The ability sets archer's number of attacks per round to 10.
-The Greater Hail of Arrows lasts for one round.
-Can be used once every 2 minutes.
+A high-level archer's intimate knowledge of vital spots on opponents allows her to concentrate all of the shots in one round to strike a vital area every time.
+With this ability, every attack roll made with ranged weapon in the next round is a natural 20, a critical hit.
+This ability can be used once in 10 rounds.
 ```
-Note: This Feat does not effect Throwing Axes.
+Note: This Feat does not effect Throwing Axes or daggers.

 #### Other Feats
 ###### Combat Prowess